 Responsibility for People Security lies with: HR, Security Staff.

 Data can be both an asset and a liability.
 Whether it is the Intellectual Property (IP) of your organization, or the personal data of employees and customers, protected by privacy regulations such as the GDPR, it needs to be handled with care.
 Appropriate data protection policies and procedures must be implemented to manage data storage, processing and compliance.

 Responsibility for Data Security lies with: HR, IT Teams & Managers.

 4. Infrastructure Security

 Information Security refers to the intangible assets of your organization, where data is stored and controlled.
 These must be protected to prevent security breaches and leaks.

 Responsibility for Infrastructure Security lies with: IT Team & Managers.

 5. Crisis Management

-Effective Crisis Management depends on an organisation’s ability to be prepared for any eventuality.
+Effective Crisis Management depends on an organization’s ability to be prepared for any eventuality.
 Policies and protocols must be continuously tested and revised to mitigate exposure.

 Responsibility for Crisis Management lies with: Operation Manager, IT Team & HR.